Cowichan Community Centre

 The Cowichan Community Centre (formerly known as Island Savings Centre) is a facility serving Cowichan Valley, British Columbia.
-It has a pool, theater, arena, and gymnasium.
+It has a pool, theatre, arena, and gymnasium.
 It was built in 1978, on the former site of the Cowichan Curling Rink.
 Island Savings, "Vancouver Island's Credit Union", donated $1 Million CDN to the centre in exchange for a 10-year naming rights deal.
 In 2019, the name reverted to "Cowichan Community Centre".

 Cowichan Performing Arts Centre

 Since 1978, the Cowichan Performing Arts Centre (formerly known as the Cowichan Theatre) has been the premiere entertainment venue in Cowichan welcoming thousands of visitors, patrons, performers and artists to its 731-seat proscenium-arch theatre.
 The Cowichan Performing Arts Centre serves the Cowichan region as a community theatre for local groups, as a roadhouse for touring professional artists, and as a conference and convention facility.
+It hosts performances sponsored by the Cowichan Symphony Society.

 The Cowichan Performing Arts Centre is a function of the Arts & Culture Division of the Cowichan Valley Regional District's Recreation & Culture Department, with funding coming from throughout the Cowichan Region, from the Malahat to Ladysmith.